-We also have a Family Liaison Officer, Mrs Harrison, who can be contacted on 07957961095 or via the school office.
+We also have a Family Liaison Officer, Mrs Harrison, who can be contacted via the school office.

 Pupils:

 At Hemlington Hall, we believe that all pupils should have equal opportunities and should be enabled to attend school and receive their entitlement to education.